Sagar4173/ONYX/docs/CONTRIBUTING.md

 ## � **Core Team & Maintainers**

-**SecureDevOps AI Platform** is maintained by a dedicated team of three specialists:
+**onyx AI Platform** is maintained by a dedicated team of three specialists:

 ### **🧑‍💻 Lead Developer**